QROkes/webinoly/README.md

 - Unique commands to create, delete, disable sites.
 - Free SSL certificates for your sites with Let’s Encrypt and automatic server configuration.
 - HTTP/2 dramatically increases the speed of serving your content.
-- PHP v7.4 and support for earlier versions if needed 7.3 and the newest 8.0.
+- PHP v8.0 and support for earlier versions if needed (7.4 or 7.3).
 - FastCGI Cache and Redis Object Cache for your WordPress sites.
 - Install WP in any subfolder and support for external databases, multisite and domain mapping.
 - Reverse Proxy for any app (Java, React, Node, Angular, Vue, etc) or to use your own domain with any external file repo like S3.